-The Tantric Curse by Anupama Garg tries to give you a peep into the world of Tantra and Tantrics through a love story.
-Author biography says she is a Baba Batuk Nath, who I assume is a Tantra practitioner and that is what gave author all the insider information on how the Tantrics work.
+The Tantric Curse by Anupama Garg tries to give you a peep into the world of Tantra and Tantric’s through a love story.
+Author biography says she is a Baba Batuk Nath.
+Who I assume is a Tantra practitioner.
+And that is what gave author all the insider information on how the Tantric’s work.

-It seems the purpose of the story is to tell that Tantrics are normal people and lead normal lives.
-What makes them different or in a subtle way powerful is the fact that they are sadhaks and they do their regular sadhanas to increase their powers.
-Anupama Garg gives glimpses of this world by talking about the animosity between different Tantrics who like the rest of the world are competing with each other all the time for No 1 position, who can harm each other from a distance.
-She talks about their lineage and how they go to any extent to keep their lineage alive.
+It seems the purpose of the story is to tell that Tantrics are normal people.
+And lead normal lives.
+What makes them different or in a subtle way powerful is the fact that they are Sadhak’s.
+And they do their regular sadhanas to increase their powers.
+Anupama Garg gives glimpses of this world by talking about the animosity between different Tantric’s.
+Who like the rest of the world are competing with each other all the time for No 1 position, who can harm each other from a distance.
+She talks about their lineage.
+And how they go to any extent to keep their lineage alive.

-At another level, author is trying to justify a very normal life of a Sadhak, that too a female Sadhak – the one who goes out and enjoys with her friends, one who enjoys her drinks (not the tantric drinks but the usual ones), one who enjoys designer clothes and one who despite being in a committed relationship can live in with another person, or have a fling or a one night stand, one who is reclusive and indulgent at the same time, and of course she is beautiful and agile.
+At another level, the author is trying to justify a very normal life of a Sadhak, that too a female Sadhak – the one who goes out and enjoys with her friends.
+One who enjoys her drinks (not the tantric drinks but the usual ones).
+One who enjoys designer clothes.
+And the one who despite being in a committed relationship can live in with another person, or have a fling or a one night stand.
+The one who is reclusive and indulgent at the same time.
+And of course, she is beautiful and agile.
 I have a feeling that a layer of this story is autobiographical and it is to answer many questions that the author may have faced and she is in a way trying to answer it through her protagonist.

 Also when a protagonist is more than just perfect, the author is filling the character with his or her alter ego.